 The solution is not more NPK.
 It lies in returning to the full spectrum of minerals that the plant needs — and that the human who eats it needs.

 Basalt provides the broadest natural trace element spectrum available in agriculture — silicon, iron, manganese, copper, zinc, cobalt, molybdenum, and many others.
-Through its paramagnetic properties, it simultaneously activates soil life, which makes these minerals available to plants.
+Its paramagnetic properties simultaneously activate soil life, which makes these minerals available to plants.

-Zeolite holds minerals in the root zone and prevents their leaching — it closes the short cycle between soil and plant root.
+Zeolite retains minerals in the root zone and prevents their leaching — it closes the short cycle between soil and plant roots.

 Active microorganisms — like AM+PLUS — make minerals accessible to the plant that would otherwise remain bound in the soil without biological activity.

-And Grünkraft Calcium supplies the plant directly via the leaf with the mineral calcium, which acts as a key for all other minerals — the opener for the plant's entire mineral balance.
+And Greenpower Calcium supplies the plant directly through the leaf with the mineral calcium, which acts as a key for all other minerals — the door opener for the plant's entire mineral balance.

 This is not a utopia.
 It is the result of good soil work.
 And it is measurable — in Brix value, in color, in taste.

-You can find more about the Brix value as a measuring instrument for nutrient density — and how you can measure it yourself — in our article on Brix measurements and refractometers.
+You can find more about the Brix value as a measurement tool for nutrient density — and how you can measure it yourself — in our article on Brix measurements and refractometers.

 How zeolite, paramagnetic basalt, and AM+PLUS work together to build truly mineral-rich soil — we explain this in our Agriculture Collection.